-Compare and Contrast Standards of Beauty for women in Toni Morrisons ‘The Bluest Eye’ and Sylvia Plaths collection of poetry ‘Ariel’
+Compare and Contrast Standards of Beauty for Women in Toni Morrison’s ‘The Bluest Eye’ and Sylvia Plath’s collection of poetry ‘Ariel.’

-“Beauty is in the eyes of the beholder” they say, everyone does not have the same opinions about the standards of beauty.
-Beauty is defined when we see an object or person and is perceived according to the personal likes, dislikes, knowledge of the elements of beauty, emotions and other social cognitive factors.
 Since earlier times of human history, poets and authors have been describing beauty in their works according to their own imagination of standards of beauty or by some inspirational beauties they encounter in real life, however, people hugely take influence from what they read while recognizing things and developing concepts including the concept of beauty.
-Consciously or unconsciously they compare beauty of the objects and people with the standards they read in books.
-Though the other media is also influencing the perception of beauty in the minds of the people such as movies, television and advertising media, however, classic media such as poetry and prose ideally influence the perceptions of people.
+Consciously or unconsciously, they compare the beauty of the objects and people with the standards they read in books.
+Though other media also influence the perception of beauty in the minds of people, such as movies, television, and advertising media, classic media, such as poetry and prose, ideally influence the perceptions of people.

-“The Jailor,”,” “Tulips,” “Woman Lazarus and the poem “Cut” reveal the songs accomplishing the color shading of red associated with the woman’ s body.
-The poetess describes hearts, eyes, ribs, skin, bones, hair, teeth, and mouths knees other than remaining body parts in the stanzas.
+“The Jailor,” “Tulips,” “Woman Lazarus and the poem “Cut” reveal the songs accomplishing the color shading of red associated with the woman’s body.
+The poetess describes hearts, eyes, ribs, skin, bones, hair, teeth, mouths, and knees other than the remaining body parts in the stanzas.
 The speaker deals with the advancement of her character through her physical body.
-The lady fights against the counter male serious powers but still is dependent upon capability of her body to make living on and on for strategies for exceeding the catches of her.
-Such verses, photos, despite of directing toward various parts of the Triple Goddess, are illustrating the beauty (“Sina Queyras: How Sylvia Plath offers a way to see beauty in tragic circumstances | Quill and Quire,” n.d.).
+The lady fights against the counter male serious powers but still depends on her body’s capability to make a living on and on for strategies for exceeding her catches.
+Such verses and photos, despite directing toward various parts of the Triple Goddess, illustrate the beauty (“Sina Queyras: How Sylvia Plath offers a way to see beauty in tragic circumstances | Quill and Quire,” n.d.).

 Concerning the scriptural suggestion of Jerusalem, there is not an uncertainty a result of Sylivia’ s interest – nay, fixation – with religion of Jews.
 “Ariel” means “lion of God” from Hebrew, the poetess alludes as being a “God’s lioness” in the line number four of the stanza.
 Pundits have watched a repetitive theme in Plath’s verse wherein she connects steeds with religious bliss.
 Riding appeared to be an approach to accomplish this amazing quality.
 William V. Davis considers Plath to be needing to convey this private, euphoric, mystery to the peruser.